-Heidi Pitlor has worked in publishing for almost three decades.
+Heidi Pitlor has worked in publishing for three decades.
 Since 2007, she has been the series editor of The Best American Short Stories.
 She is also the editorial director of the literary studio, Plympton.
 She has worked with Margaret Atwood, Stephen King, Chimamanda Ngozi Adichie, Min Jin Lee, Curtis Sittenfeld, Elizabeth Strout, Richard Russo, Anthony Doerr, B.A.
 Paris, Janelle Brown, Jeff VanderMeer, Catherine Steadman, and many others.
 She has been interviewed by The New Yorker, The New York Times, NPR, and many other outlets.

 Heidi is the author of the novels The Birthdays, The Daylight Marriage, which was optioned for film, and Impersonation.
 Her writing has been published in The New York Times, The Boston Globe, Lit Hub, Ploughshares, and elsewhere.
 She lives outside Boston.

 Heidi enjoys literary and commercial fiction, memoir, narrative non-fiction, and non-religious self-help.
 She has a soft spot for dark humor, surprise, irreverence, genre blending and busting, and well-developed characters.

 For more than six years Nicole Lamy was the books editor of the Boston Globe, where she expanded books coverage with new weekly literary features, including a variety of page one stories and two columns that she wrote herself: a children’s book column called Short Stack and a reader advice column called Match Book, which she subsequently wrote for the New York Times Book Review.